-The second part of the incentive fee is determined and payable in arrears as of the end of each calendar year (or upon termination of the Investment Advisory Agreement, as of the termination date), and will equal 20% of our realized capital gains, if any, on a cumulative basis from inception through the end of each calendar year, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid capital gain incentive fees with respect to each of the investments in our portfolio, provided that, the incentive fee determined as of December 31, 2013 was calculated for a period of shorter than twelve calendar months to take into account any realized capital gains computed net of all realized capital losses and unrealized capital losses and unrealized capital depreciation from the inception of Capitala Finance.
+The second part of the incentive fee is determined and payable in arrears as of the end of each calendar year (or upon termination of the Investment Advisory Agreement, as of the termination date), and will equal 20% of our realized capital gains, if any, on a cumulative basis from inception through the end of each calendar year, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid capital gain incentive fees with respect to each of the investments in our portfolio.

 The Company will defer cash payment of the portion of any incentive fee otherwise earned by the Investment Advisor that would, when taken together with all other incentive fees paid to the Investment Advisor during the most recent 12 full calendar month period ending on or prior to the date such payment is to be made, exceed 20% of the sum of (a) the pre-incentive fee net investment income during such period, (b) the net unrealized appreciation or depreciation during such period and (c) the net realized capital gains or losses during such period.
 Any deferred incentive fees will be carried over for payment in subsequent calculation periods to the extent such payment is payable under the Investment Advisory Agreement.
+As of December 31, 2016 and December 31, 2015, the Company had incentive fees payable to the Investment Advisor of \$6.4 million and \$1.7 million, respectively.

-For the years ended December 31, 2015, 2014 and 2013, the Company incurred \$10.6 million, \$9.3 million and \$5.1 million in base management fees, respectively.
-For the years ended December 31, 2015, 2014 and 2013, our Investment Advisor waived management fees of \$0.0 million, \$0.2 million and \$0.3 million, respectively.
-The Company incurred \$6.0 million, \$2.8 million, and \$1.5 million in incentive fees related to pre-incentive fee net investment income for the years ended December 31, 2015, 2014, and 2013, respectively.
-For the years ended December 31, 2015, 2014 and 2013, our Investment Advisor waived incentive fees of \$1.1 million, \$0.0 million and \$0.0 million, respectively.
+For the years ended December 31, 2016, 2015 and 2014, the Company incurred \$10.6 million, \$10.6 million and \$9.3 million in base management fees, respectively.
+For the years ended December 31, 2016, 2015 and 2014, our Investment Advisor waived management fees of \$0.0 million, \$0.0 million and \$0.2 million, respectively.
+The Company incurred \$6.8 million, \$6.0 million, and \$2.8 million in incentive fees related to pre-incentive fee net investment income for the years ended December 31, 2016, 2015, and 2014, respectively.
+For the years ended December 31, 2016, 2015 and 2014, our Investment Advisor waived incentive fees of \$1.7 million, \$1.1 million and \$0.0 million, respectively.

-On September 24, 2013, the Company entered into an administration agreement (the "Administration Agreement") with Capitala Advisors Corp., the Administrator, pursuant to which the Administrator has agreed to furnish the Company with office facilities, equipment and clerical, bookkeeping and record keeping services at such facilities.
+On September 24, 2013, the Company entered into the Administration Agreement pursuant to which the Administrator has agreed to furnish the Company with office facilities, equipment and clerical, bookkeeping and record keeping services at such facilities.
 The Administrator also performs, or oversees the performance of the required administrative services, which include, among other things, being responsible for the financial records that the Company is required to maintain and preparing reports to our stockholders.
 In addition, the Administrator assists in determining and publishing the net asset value, oversees the preparation and filing of the tax returns and the printing and dissemination of reports to the stockholders, and generally oversees the payment of the expenses and the performance of administrative and professional services rendered to the Company by others.